Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

-Rule \ruleNameSize{[E-FOLD]} implements collection and aggregation of results from neighbours, proceeding in the following steps: \begin{itemize} \item Evaluate the initial value $\e_1$ with respect to the current device obtaining the value-tree $\vtree^1$. \item Evaluate the aggregator $\e_2$ with respect to the current device obtaining $\vtree_f$ with root $\funvalue$. \item Evaluate the body $\e_3$ with respect to the current device $\deviceId_0 = \deviceId$, obtaining $\vtree_0$ which constitutes the third branch of the overall resulting value-tree, then with respect to every neighbour $\deviceId' \in \domof{\piIof{3}{\Trees}}\setminus\{\deviceId\}$ and \emph{consider} only the $m \ge 0$ neighbours $\deviceId_1,...,\deviceId_m$ \emph{for which the evaluation does not fail}, obtaining the value-trees $\vtree_1,...,\vtree_m$, respectively.\footnote{If the aggregator $\funvalue$ is associative and commutative, then the result of the aggregation does not depend on the order in which the neighbours $\deviceId' \in \domof{\piIof{3}{\Trees}}\setminus\{\deviceId\}$ are considered.
-To ensure determinism even in the case when the aggregator $\funvalue$ is not associative and commutative, we assume that the neighbours are considered according to a given total order on device identifiers.} \item Aggregate the values $\vrootOf{\vtree_i}$ ($1\le i\le m$) computed above together with the initial value $\vrootOf{\vtree^1}$ via function $\funvalue$, obtaining the final outcome $\vrootOf{\vtree^{m+1}}$.
+Rule \ruleNameSize{[E-FOLD]} implements collection and aggregation of results from neighbours, proceeding in the following steps: \begin{itemize} \item Evaluate the initial value $\e_1$ with respect to the current device obtaining the value-tree $\vtree^1$. \item Evaluate the aggregator $\e_2$ with respect to the current device obtaining $\vtree_f$ with root $\funvalue$. \item Evaluate the body $\e_3$ with respect to the current device $\deviceId_0 = \deviceId$, obtaining $\vtree_0$ which constitutes the third branch of the overall resulting value-tree, then with respect to every one of the $n$ neighbours, $\deviceId' \in \domof{\piIof{3}{\Trees}}\setminus\{\deviceId\}$, and \emph{consider} only the subset of $m$ neighbours ($0 \leq m \leq n$) $\deviceId_1,...,\deviceId_m$ \emph{for which the evaluation does not fail} (cf. discussion above and \Cref{fig:deviceSemanticsFAIL}), obtaining the value-trees $\vtree_1,...,\vtree_m$, respectively.\footnote{ Usually, the aggregator $\funvalue$ is associative and commutative, so that the result of the aggregation does not depend on the order in which the neighbours $\deviceId' \in \domof{\piIof{3}{\Trees}}\setminus\{\deviceId\}$ are considered.
+To ensure determinism even in the unlikely case of the aggregator $\funvalue$ being not associative and commutative, we assume that the neighbours are considered according to any given total order on device identifiers.
+Such an order may be, e.g., lexicographical order of the bit representations of the unique device identifiers $\deviceId$ (which may be, e.g., MAC addresses).} \revisedMinor{We remark that the evaluation with respect to neighbours $\deviceId'$ is performed locally, with respect to the locally-available information in $\Trees$.} \item Aggregate the values $\vrootOf{\vtree_i}$ ($1\le i\le m$) computed above together with the initial value $\vrootOf{\vtree^1}$ via function $\funvalue$, obtaining the final outcome $\vrootOf{\vtree^{m+1}}$.
 Notice that when $m=0$, the final outcome is the result $\vrootOf{\vtree^1}$ of $\e_1$.
 The aggregation is performed with respect to the current device and the empty environment, since the value-trees of the aggregation process cannot be meaningfully related with one another (and thus are not stored in the final outcome of the computation).
 In other words, the aggregator $\funvalue$ is forced to be a ``pure'' function independent of the current device and environment (even though the expression $\e_2$ as a whole might depend on the environment). \end{itemize}

 The values aggregated by $\foldK$ exclude the value of $\e_3$ in the current device $\deviceId$.
 However, an inclusive folding operation $\mathtt{foldhoodPlusSelf}$ can be encoded as \\

 \lstinline[language={hfc}]|def foldhoodPlusSelf(f, v) { foldhood(v, f, v) }|.\\